The data controller in respect of our website is Olaf Peter Strzemieczny.

 Providing information to Google Inc.

 We may share information with our accountants for tax purposes.
 For example, we share invoices we issue and receive with our accountants for the purpose of completing tax returns and our end of year accounts.
-Our accountants are located in the United Kingdom.

 Occasionally, we obtain advice from advisors, such as accountants, financial advisors, lawyers and other specialists.
 We will share your information with these third parties only where it is necessary to enable these third parties to be able to provide us with the relevant advice.
-Our advisors are located in the United Kingdom.

 Business partners are businesses we work with which provide goods and services which are complementary to our own or which allow us to provide goods or services which we could not provide on our own.
 We share information with our business partners where you have requested services which they provide whether independently from, or in connection with or own services.
-Our business partners are located in the United Kingdom.

 How long we retain your information